Unknown-19/pg3d_hook_tutorial/README.md

 Usually if you use only setbighead nothing happens.
 However, if you put in someone else's id it actually works.

 Thanks for reading this far.
 If you have any questions, please contact us at discord: Unknown-19#6775

+This project has been made private. [pg3d_somehooks](https://github.com/Unknown-19/pg3d_somehooks)